- This feature was formerly known as, "target matching."

 - Data type format

 A dataset associated with a target is expected to conform to the requirements of the schema.
-Where there are differences between target schema and dataset schema, a validation indicator is displayed.
+Where there are differences between target schema and dataset schema, a validation indicator (or schema tag) is displayed.

 Targets in the platform

 In Cloud Dataprep by TRIFACTA INC., a target is created from the information in a dataset and can be applied to a recipe in a flow.
-When you are working with the flow, the target information is available as your target for your wrangling activities.
+When you are working with the flow, the target information is available for your wrangling activities, so that you can match up columns in your dataset (source) with their corresponding columns in the target.
 As you make changes in your recipe through the Transformer page, the target schema is available as a reference to see if your latest changes get you closer to matching the dataset to the target.

 Targets are applied only after initial type inferencing has been applied to the loaded dataset.